-Outside of Maria’s system, green undertone neutrals are sometimes referred to as taupe, but green undertones are more versatile and they are found in another area of her colour wheel.
+Outside of my system, green undertone neutrals are sometimes referred to as taupe, but green undertones are more versatile and they are found in another area of my colour wheel.
 This is a useful distinction because green neutrals behave differently than violet or pink ones.

 Uses and disadvantages of Taupe

 Because taupe reads a few degrees warmer than gray, it often looks like a “safe” “neutral” choice for tile and finishes, and, as I said, it looks grayer (and therefore more current) than beige.

 Kitchen with Taupe Floor Tile via ReFabbed

 Here is what a green gray limestone floor looks like for comparison’s sake (below)

 When something is described as a “warm gray” it is either going to be taupe (with a violet or pink undertone) or a green gray with it’s natural stone-like green undertones (think limestone or concrete).